tornadoweb/tornado/docs/web.rst

            `RequestHandler` object).
 The default implementation
            writes to the `logging` module's root logger.
 May also be customized by overriding `Application.log_request`.
+         * ``serve_traceback``: If true, the default error page will include the traceback of the error.
+This option is new in Tornado 3.2; previously this functionality was controlled by the ``debug`` setting.
          * ``ui_modules`` and ``ui_methods``: May be set to a mapping of `UIModule` or UI methods to be made available to templates.
            May be set to a module, dictionary, or a list of modules